-Japanese cuisine is famous for its delicacy, balance, and creative use of ingredients that enhance the flavor of umami.
-This article explores some of the main ingredients used in Japanese cooking, which, besides being unique, reflect Japan's rich cultural and culinary heritage.
+Japanese cuisine is famous for its delicacy, balance, and creative use of ingredients that exalt the flavor umami.
+This article explores some of the main ingredients used in Japanese cooking, which, in addition to being unique, reflect Japan’s rich cultural and gastronomic heritage.

-Rice is the heart of Japanese cuisine, being consumed daily and in various forms.
+Rice is the heart of Japanese cuisine, consumed daily and in various forms.
 The main variety, uruchimai, is a short-grain rice that, when cooked, acquires a slightly sticky texture, ideal for sushi, onigiri, and everyday dishes.
-On the other hand, mochigome is more glutinous and often used in sweets like mochi.
+Mochigome is stickier and often used in sweets like mochi.

-In Japan, rice transcends its role as a side dish, being the star of dishes like donburi (rice bowls with various toppings) and okayu (rice porridge).
+In Japan, rice transcends the role of a side dish, being the star of dishes like donburi (rice bowls with various toppings) and okayu (rice porridge).
 Its simple yet meticulous preparation reflects the Japanese appreciation for the quality and natural flavor of food.

 Curiosities about rice: